What is one-to-one mentoring?

 You must be:

-- a second or third year undergraduate student studying at UAL
+- a second or third year student studying on a BA / BSc course at UAL

 If I register, will I definitely get a mentor?